Skip to main content

 msg.setAttr("profile","User")

-//Change it depending on the email address
+//Change the default profile depending on the email address

 if(user.email=="rose.keler@trustelem.demo"){msg.setAttr("profile","Auditor")}

-//Change it depending on the groups
+//Change the default profile depending on Trustelem groups

 for (let group in groups) {

-if(group=="Trustelem group name"){msg.setAttr("profile","Auditor")}
+if(group=="Trustelem admin group name"){msg.setAttr("profile","Administrator")}

 }